Child support can be a confusing matter to many parents contemplating either a separation or divorce.

 What Australian Child Support Does Not Cover

 As much as child support covers most aspects of life, certain aspects of this will not generally be incorporated.
-Some examples of those are:

-Private School tuition:
+Private School Tuition

 Standard child support payments may not cover private school tuition unless it is specifically included in a child support agreement.

 In Australia, the Child Support (Assessment) Act 1989 allows parents to make agreements that include additional expenses, such as private school fees.
-These agreements must be in writing and signed by both parties to be enforceable.

 If private school tuition is a priority, you should have this explicitly stated in the child support agreement to allow for coverage.

-Extracurricular Activities:
+Extracurricular Activities

 Standard Child Support payments are determined in consideration of a formula which looks at both parent’s income, their living arrangements and gives consideration to the average costs of raising a child in Australia.
-As such, it cannot have consideration for the specific extracurricular activities where a parent may choose to enrol their child into.

 According to Australian child support guidelines, parents can agree to cover specific high-cost extracurricular activities separately.

-These activities, can include overseas trips, specialised camps, or extensive sports training programs, should be detailed in a child support agreement so both parties are clear on their financial responsibilities.
+These activities, which can include overseas trips, specialised camps, or extensive sports training programs, should be detailed in a child support agreement so both parties are clear on their financial responsibilities.

-Unlimited Medical Services:
+Unlimited Medical Services

 Child support payments overall cover reasonable medical costs for children, including regular check-ups, vaccinations, and minor medical treatments.